 And of course there is usually some kind of cost involved.

 If you bring in someone from outside, there’s probably a financial cost involved.
-That means making a decision on the prospective gains to be had from the personality testing, or any other type of psychology work.
+That means making a decision on the prospective gains from the personality testing, or any other type of psychology work.
 Is it worth the investment?
 For some the answer will be, “Yes.”
 For others, either because of other priorities or because of limit funds, it’s a different story.